 If the underwriter agrees the legal dispute meets the requisite merits for acceptance, they would then propose premium rates in accordance with their firms underwriting rating guidelines.

-The Cost of an ATE Insurance Premium
+The Cost of a Commercial ATE Insurance Premium

 There are many different rating structures and options, but the most basic example is simply a % rate multiplied by the limit of indemnity sought, for example 25% x £100,000 = £25,000.